British police identify new suspect in Russian Novichok double agent poisoning

 It was a spy poisoning drama that rocked a nation.
 In March 2018, police discovered a father and daughter slumped on a park bench in the city of Salisbury, in southern England.

 It was later discovered that Skripal, who was a former double agent, and Yulia, his adult daughter, had been poisoned with Novichok, a rare nerve agent developed by the Soviet Union.
+One of the police officers who found them was later hospitalized.

-They survived, but another British woman later died after she sprayed herself with Novichok contained in the discarded perfume bottle.
+They all survived, but another British woman later died after she sprayed herself with Novichok contained in a discarded perfume bottle allegedly used in the attack.

 The case inflamed diplomatic tensions between Moscow and the West.
-The then prime minister, Theresa May, pointed the finger at Russia, and hundreds of diplomats were expelled by Russia and Western nations.
+Then prime minister, Theresa May, pointed the finger at Russia, and hundreds of diplomats were expelled by Russia and Western nations.

 Police already charged two other suspects in the case — Alexander Mishkin, who used the alias Alexander Petrov while in Britain, and Anatoliy Chepiga, who went by Ruslan Boshirov.

-They later appeared on Russian television, saying they had visited Salisbury, but just as sightseeing tourists who happened to be in famed cathedral town around the same time as the attack.
-Russia has always denied the accusations.
+Russia has vehemently denied any involvement.
+They even put the pair on Russian television, where they claimed they were just sightseeing tourists who happened to be in famed cathedral town around the same time as the attack.

 “The investigation team has been piecing together evidence that suggests that Petrov, Boshirov and Fedotov have all previously worked with each other and on behalf of the Russian state as part of operations carried out outside of Russia,” Dean Haydon, the senior national coordinator for British counterterrorism policing, said.